Discover art and science in a myriad of spherical reflections.

 Look at the mirrored ornaments from various angles.
 Notice that the image in each ball is a little different from that of neighboring ones.
 That’s because each mirror “sees” the world from a slightly different vantage point.
 Notice that if you point your finger at one sphere, the image of your finger in all the other mirrors will point at the chosen sphere.

-Also notice that your image is very small in the mirrors and that it appears quite far away.
+Also notice that your image is very small in the mirrors and it appears quite far away.

 What’s Going On?